This post may contain eBay affiliate links. Please read our disclosure policy.

 Here’s a rundown with everything you need about 1988 Topps Baseball cards, including 10 of the best options and an investment outlook.
 The vast majority of 1988 Topps Baseball cards are almost worthless today, save for the best-graded copies of the cards seen below.

 10. 1988 Cal Ripken Jr. Topps #650

 The legendary Cal Ripken Jr. spent his entire 2-decade career with the Baltimore Orioles.
-The 1988 Topps card has an understated design which is replicated across the set, with a large action shot of Ripken Jr. in a batting stance.
+The 1988 Topps card has an understated design replicated across the set, with a big action shot of Ripken Jr. in a batting stance.

-His team name is found in large lettering which goes behind the bat, which matches the orange outer border.
+His team name is in large lettering behind the bat, which matches the orange outer border.
 You’ll find his name on a tab in the bottom right corner.
 Even PSA 10 copies are affordable, narrowly exceeding $100 at the current time of writing.

 9. 1988 Robin Ventura Topps Traded Tiffany RC #124T

 Robin Ventura played 16 seasons in MLB for the Chicago White Sox, New York Mets, New York Yankees, and Los Angeles Dodgers, respectively.
-1988 Topps Traded is a subset, with 132 cards including over 20 members of the U.S. team that won the gold medal at the 1988 Summer Olympics.
+1988 Topps Traded is a subset, with 132 cards, including over 20 members of the U.S. team that won the gold medal at the 1988 Summer Olympics.
 However, it was also more over-produced, even compared to the vast print runs that were common at the time.

 It’s where you’ll find Ventura’s RC, which features a crisp profile shot of the player in Team USA gear.
 There are also Topps Tiffany versions, which are rarer and were produced on better-quality card stock.

 8. 1988 Jim Abbott Topps Traded Tiffany #1T

-Jim Abbott is a pitcher who is best known for his success at the major league level despite having been born without a right hand.
+Jim Abbott is a pitcher best known for his success at the major league level despite having been born without a right hand.
 Abbott is the first card found in the ‘88 Topps Traded set, and there are also Tiffany versions to watch.
 He’s featured in his Team USA jersey in a simple profile photo.

 7. 1988 Bo Jackson Topps Tiffany #750

 His 1988 card has a great blue hue, featuring the player mid-swing in a classic action shot.
 Once again, we’d advise sticking with the rarer Tiffany version, even if it’s not especially valuable.

 6. 1988 Jack McDowell Topps Traded Tiffany RC #68T

 Next is another Topps Tiffany card, from the ‘88 Traded set.
-Jack McDowell was a three-time All-Star who won the AL Cy Young Award in 1993, somehow finding the time to also be a professional musician.
+Jack McDowell was a three-time All-Star who won the AL Cy Young Award in 1993, somehow finding the time to be a professional musician.
 As with the other Traded cards, he’s featured in a simple posed shot, staring slightly off-camera.
 It also happens to be his RC.

 5. 1988 Mark Grace Topps Traded Tiffany RC #42T

-Mark Grace is a three-time All-Star and World Series Champion who features in another RC found in the Topps Traded set.
+Mark Grace is a three-time All-Star and World Series Champion featured in another RC in the Topps Traded set.
 It shows the first baseman with a bright red borderline in an action shot.

 4. 1988 David Wells Topps Traded Tiffany RC #128T

 David Wells pitched the 15th perfect game in baseball history in 1998 and won two World Series rings in a storied career.
 His RC is included in the packed 1988 Topps Traded set, and the Tiffany version is rare enough to attract significant interest if you’re looking at gem mint copies.

 3. 1988 Nolan Ryan Topps #250

 ‘The Ryan Express’ was coming to the end of his career by ‘88, but collectors are still interested in gem mint versions of his card from the base Topps set.
 The action shot features Ryan, and he throws a ball while there’s a bright yellow line around the border.

 2. 1988 Tom Glavine Topps Tiffany RC #779